 The protein encoded by this gene is a transcription factor that binds the consensus sequence 5'-GCCNNNGGC-3'.
 The encoded protein functions as either a homodimer or as a heterodimer with similar family members.
 This protein activates the transcription of some genes while inhibiting the transcription of others.
 Defects in this gene are a cause of branchiooculofacial syndrome (BOFS).
 Three transcript variants encoding different isoforms have been found for this gene.[provided by RefSeq, Dec 2009]

 GeneCards Summary for TFAP2A Gene

-TFAP2A (Transcription Factor AP-2 Alpha (Activating Enhancer Binding Protein 2 Alpha)) is a Protein Coding gene.
-Diseases associated with TFAP2A include ectopic thymus and branchiooculofacial syndrome.
-Among its related pathways are Neural Crest Differentiation and Apoptosis and survival Caspase cascade.
-GO annotations related to this gene include protein homodimerization activity and chromatin binding.
-An important paralog of this gene is TFAP2E.
+TFAP2A (Transcription Factor AP-2 Alpha) is a Protein Coding gene.
+Diseases associated with TFAP2A include Branchiooculofacial Syndrome and Ectopic Thymus.
+Among its related pathways are Transcriptional regulation by the AP-2 (TFAP2) family of transcription factors and Ectoderm Differentiation.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and sequence-specific DNA binding.
+An important paralog of this gene is TFAP2B.